Aruba Tanning Advice

 One of the highlights of your Aruba trip will be hitting the beach and you'll be spoilt for choice since Aruba has so many beautiful beaches.
 Keep in mind that being relatively close to the equator, Aruba's sun is strong, and while the tradewinds do a great job at cooling you off, you should keep some things in mind.

-Here are a few tips to ensure you get a good tan without the pain.
+Here are a few tips to ensure you get a good tan without the pain

 - It is recommended to use sunscreen with a high SPF of 30 or more and one that protects from UVA and UVB radiation.

-- Even if the sunscreen says its waterproof, it is advisable to re-apply every couple of hours, especially after swimming.
+- Even if the sunscreen says it's waterproof, it is advisable to re-apply every couple of hours, especially after swimming.

 - You can also look good and protect your eyes with a good pair of anti-UV sunglasses.

-- Keep in mind Aruba's white sand and also the seawater reflect a lot of the sun's rays, so even if you are under an umbrella or swimming in the sea you could be getting a considerable amount of sun all over
+- Keep in mind Aruba's white sand and also the seawater reflects a lot of the sun's rays, so even if you are under an umbrella or swimming in the sea you could be getting a considerable amount of sun all over

 - Likewise, even though the sky may be overcast, you could still be getting a good dose of those tan rays, so apply sunscreen even when cloudy